libfuse/libfuse/README.md

 The *fusermount3* program is installed setuid root.
 This is done to allow normal users to mount their own filesystem implementations.
+If built, the *fuservicemount3* program will also be installed setuid root so that normal users can access containerized filesystem implementations.

 To limit the harm that malicious users can do this way, *fusermount3* enforces the following limitations: